Last Updated on April 26, 2023

 - Set up an obstacle course in the backyard to practice agility.

 This is an all-around hardy breed with excellent health.
-The Pit Bull has a lengthy average lifespan at 12 to 16 years.
+The Pit Bull has a longer average lifespan of 12 to 16 years.

 No dog breed is immune from a few common genetic diseases, though, and the Pit Bull is no different.